How to do a risk assessment analysis using company assets

 Risk Analysis and Assessment is a key backbone of risk management in an organisation.
 We will guide you through an asset-based approach that consists of seven basic steps.

-Creating a risk catalogue in a company is certainly a challenge.
+Creating a risk catalog in a company is certainly a challenge.
 It is therefore important to know where to start and how to proceed with the creation.
-In this article, we will look at one of the most common ways of creating a risk catalogue, based on a company asset register.
+In this article, we will look at one of the most common ways of creating a risk catalog, based on a company asset register.
 This method is quite widely used and is especially common in the information security field.

 We have put together 7 basic steps to guide you through the risk assessment so that you don't drown in them.
 There are certainly other approaches, this is just one possible approach.

 Step 1: Identify and name your business assets

 As a starting point, you need to have an inventory of corporate assets from which your risk analysis and assessment will be based.
 Create an inventory of assets that you know are of significant value to the company or that, if compromised, could put the company at risk.
 This will give you a clear idea of priorities and allow you to focus on the essential corporate assets - those that are valuable to the company.
 Use an asset register to set up basic asset types such as: